Diabetes Diet Plan For Indians – What To Eat And Avoid

 Image: IStock

 Not all fats are bad, and you do not have to stick to low-fat foods.
-Aim to limit your saturated fat intake and increase the intake of monounsaturatedi XUnsaturated dietary fat (consisting of a single unsaturated carbon bond) that is good for human health. and polyunsaturated fatty acidsi XHealthy dietary fat like omega-3 and omega-6 fatty acids.
-They are usually found in oils and nuts. in your diet.
+Aim to limit your saturated fat intake and increase the intake of monounsaturatedi Unsaturated dietary fat (consisting of a single unsaturated carbon bond) that is good for human health. and polyunsaturated fatty acidsi Healthy dietary fat like omega-3 and omega-6 fatty acids.
+They are usually found in oils and nuts. in your diabetes diet.
 A recent clinical trial showed a positive correlation between PUFA intake and improvement in glycemic control (4).
 Both the quality and quantity of fat matter in the regulation of blood sugar levels.

 Foods To Eat – Fish, fish liver oil, flaxseeds, sunflower seeds, pumpkin seeds, sesame seeds, walnuts, avocados, and oysters.